MAIN STREET piazza created to honor admiral BAYFIELD

 registration underway for back packs for kids program

-Bayfield Area Food Bank (BAFB) continues to be overwhelmed the generousity of the community in supporting the organization as the pandemic evolves.
+Bayfield Area Food Bank (BAFB) continues to be overwhelmed by the generousity of the community in supporting the organization as the pandemic evolves.

 “We would again like to extend our sincere thanks to the generous Bayfield and surrounding community, for their continued support of our Food Bank, through kind donations, and the giving of volunteer hours,” said Terry Henderson, president of the BAFB.
 “We would especially like to thank at this time, the three very talented women that have donated countless hours at their sewing machines, creating face masks for both “pay it forward” donations, and masks for the use of our food bank clients as well.
 Now that we are having to wear masks on a regular basis, having the cloth masks to give to our clients and their children, has been so very much appreciated.”